8.3: Negative Messages

 1. Think of a time when you were given bad news by email or letter, such as when you were told that a warranty couldn’t be honoured for the type of damage inflicted on your product or your application was rejected.
 How well did it fulfill or fail to fulfill the seven goals of delivering bad news (see §8.3.1 and §8.3.3)?

 2. Sales have decreased for two consecutive quarters at your business.
 You must inform your sales team that their hours and base pay will be reduced by 20 percent if the company is to break even this quarter.
-While you may have a few members of your sales team that are underperforming, you can’t afford to be short-staffed now, so you must keep the entire team for the time being.
-Write negative news messages in both the direct and indirect approach informing your sales team of the news following the advice in §8.3.2 and §8.3.5 above.
+While you may have a few members of your sales team who are underperforming, you can’t afford to be short-staffed now, so you must keep the entire team for the time being.
+Write negative news messages in both the direct and indirect approach, informing your sales team of the news following the advice in §8.3.2 and §8.3.5 above.

 3. Research a crisis in your area of training or career field.
-What communication issues were present and how did they affect the response to the crisis?
+What communication issues were present, and how did they affect the response to the crisis?
 If the situation was handled well, what are the major takeaways?
 If handled poorly, what do you think you would have done differently following the general guidelines in §8.3.4 above?

 License

-Icon for the Creative Commons Attribution 4.0 International License
+Icon for the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License

-8.3: Negative Messages Copyright © 2019 by Jordan Smith; Melissa Ashman; eCampusOntario; Brian Dunphy; and Andrew Stracuzzi is licensed under a Creative Commons Attribution 4.0 International License, except where otherwise noted.
+Professional Communications Copyright © 2019 by Andrew Stracuzzi and Brian Dunphy is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.

 Share This Book